pewill-msft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge04.md

 ### Advanced Challenges (optional)

-1. In this challenge, if the workflow fails, an email is set to the repo owner.
+1. In this challenge, if the workflow fails, an email is sent to the repo owner.
 Sometimes, you may want to log or create a GitHub issue when the workflow fails.
     - Add a step to your workflow to create a GitHub issue when there is a failure.

+> **Note**<br>
+> The GitHub action might not have permission to create and issue in your repository by default.
+See [Permissions for the GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) for details.
+>

 [< Previous](challenge03.md) - [Home](../readme.md) - [Next >](challenge05.md)